NanDitto/CSCI-2020U-Final-Project/README.md

 # Arcade Game

 ### About
-  Single player game, where user completes a level to unlock the next.
+  Single player game, where users complete levels to unlock the next.
 Game implements a chatbox where two users can send messages to each other.

 ### Prerequisites